Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 This example is based on what was needed for a system with 4000 compute nodes.
 Trial and error may be needed to determine what is best for a given system at scale.
 The PVC size can only ever be increased.

-A similar flow can be used to update the resources for `cray-sls-postgres`, `gitea-vcs-postgres`, or `spire-postgres`.
+A similar flow can be used to update the resources for `cray-sls-postgres`, `gitea-vcs-postgres`, or `cray-spire-postgres`.

 The following table provides values the administrator will need based on which pods are experiencing problems.